-Yale's science majors are welcomed into a world of internationally respected faculty who work at the frontiers of contemporary research.
-As part of Yale's longstanding tradition, science programs are distinguished by the emphasis placed on undergraduate education: classes are small and the faculty is remarkably accessible to undergraduates.
-Science departments actively encourage undergraduates to participate in faculty research or in their own independent projects, in some cases as early as the freshmen year.
+Yale’s science majors are welcomed into a world of internationally respected faculty who work at the frontiers of contemporary research.
+As part of Yale’s longstanding tradition, science programs are distinguished by the emphasis placed on undergraduate education: classes are small and the faculty is easily accessible to undergraduates.
+Science departments actively encourage undergraduates to participate in research alongside faculty or in their own independent research projects, in some cases as early as the freshmen year.
 Consequently, undergraduates often interact with faculty more as colleagues than as students.

 Ultimately, the true strength of Yale’s science programs lies in the richness of the entire university’s academic and extra-curricular offerings, and in a student’s freedom to investigate these in a supportive and intellectually stimulating environment.